-Initial architects’ concept designs for the proposed Summit Assistance Dogs facility
+Initial architects’ concept designs for the proposed Summit Assistance Dogs campus

-How big will your facility be and how much will it cost to build?
+How big will your campus be and how much will it cost to build?

 We anticipate having approximately 16,000 square feet of structures at full build out.
 We are committed to siting the buildings where they will be buffered from neighboring properties, and we will incorporate water and energy efficiency and sustainability into our designs.
 We estimate needing to raise approximately $5 million dollars to complete our project, which will include site design and development and the construction of buildings.
 The majority of this funding will come from individual, corporate, and foundation gifts.